ErezBorenshtein/school-sebsite-scraper/README.md

 !empty rooms: Displays the empty rooms for today in the closest(next) hour

 Contributing:
 Contributions are welcome!
-If you find any issues or have ideas for improvements.
+If you find any issues or have ideas for improvements feel free to open an issue or submit a pull request.

 Disclaimer:
 This project works only on my school's website.